SHI-Labs/Semi-Supervised-Transfer-Learning/README.md

 # Adaptive Consistency Regularization for Semi-Supervised Transfer Learning

 This repository is for Adaptive Knowledge Consistency and Adaptive Representation Consistency introduced in the following paper:

-Abulikemu Abuduweili, Xingjian Li, Humphrey Shi, Cheng-Zhong Xu, and Dejing Dou, "Adaptive Consistency Regularization for Semi-Supervised Transfer Learning". [[Arxiv]](https://arxiv.org/abs/2103.02193)
+Abulikemu Abuduweili, Xingjian Li, Humphrey Shi, Cheng-Zhong Xu, and Dejing Dou, [Adaptive Consistency Regularization for Semi-Supervised Transfer Learning](https://arxiv.org/abs/2103.02193), CVPR 2021,

 The code is developed on CentOS 6.3 environment (Python 3.6, PyTorch 1.1, CUDA 9.0) with Tesla V100 GPUs.